CKSG-FM

 CKSG-FM is a Canadian radio station being licensed to Cobourg, Ontario serving the Northumberland and Peterborough region broadcasting at 93.3 FM.
 The station broadcasts an adult contemporary format branded as 93.3 myFM.

-The station was launched in 2002 by Pineridge Broadcasting which, at the time, also owned CHUC-FM and CJWV-FM.
-On September 1, 2015, My Broadcasting Corporation purchased Pineridge Broadcasting Inc.

-The station was a Canadian Top 40 reporter on Nielsen BDS and Mediabase 24/7 on their Canadian Top 40 panel.

 History

+On August 1, 2001, 572047 Ontario Limited received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate a new English-language FM radio station at Cobourg, Ontario.

-The station officially launched with a hot adult contemporary/top 40 format under the brand name Star 93.3 in 2002.
-On March 7, 2016, at Noon, the station rebranded to 93.3 myFM, and flipped to an adult contemporary format.
+The station was officially launched by Pineridge Broadcasting with a hot adult contemporary/top 40 format under the brand name Star 93.3 on July 10, 2002 at 9:33 am.
+Pineridge Broadcasting which, at the time, also owned CHUC-FM and CJWV-FM.

+On September 20, 2006, Pineridge Broadcasting Inc. received CRTC approval to increase CKSG-FM's average effective radiated power (ERP) from 2,070 watts to 4,000 watts and increasing the antenna height.

+On September 1, 2015, My Broadcasting Corporation purchased Pineridge Broadcasting Inc. On March 7, 2016, at Noon, the station rebranded as 93.3 myFM, and flipped to an adult contemporary format.